sariaaaliyah/fcc-html-repo/README.md

 4. Accessibility

 ## Commit strategy
-Each commit corresponds to a completed excercise or mini-project.
+Each commit corresponds to a completed exercise or mini-project.
 This helps track progress and practise Git skills.